Skip to main content

 On those days I - and most people - stay home with their air conditioners.
 It’s just too hot to go out!
 However, if you’re going out for a dessert run where you’ll be in and out of your car, then you should definitely pick up a Falooda!
 It will be your new favourite way to enjoy a hot day if you don’t already love Falooda!

-To follow along with all the steps and ensure you’ve got success when making your Rose Falooda, be sure to watch the video at the bottom of this post!
+To follow along with all the steps and ensure you’ve got success when making your Rose Falooda, be sure to watch the video!
 If you’re not already, please subscribe to my YouTube channel and don’t forget to press the bell button so you’re notified when all of my new video recipes are live!
 Let’s get to it!

 Other Types of Falooda